padrinobook/padrinobook/chapters/login_and_registration.md

 \begin{aside}
 \heading{MIME?}

-MIME stands for "Multipurpose Internet Mail Extensions" and they specify additional attributes to email headers like the content type and define transfer encodings which can be used to present a higher encoded file (e.g. 8-bit) with the 7-bit ASCII character set.
-This makes it possible to put non-English characters in the message header like the subject.
+MIME stands for "Multipurpose Internet Mail Extensions" and they specify additional attributes to email headers like the content type and defines transfer encodings which can be used to present a higher encoded file (e.g. 8-bit) with the 7-bit ASCII character set.
+This makes it possible to put non-English characters in the message header.

 The goal of the MIME definition was that existing email servers had nothing to change in order to use MIME types.
 This means that MIME headers are optional for plain text emails and even none MIME messages can be read correctly by a clients being able to read MIME encoded messages.

 \end{aside}